 In need of a good cry?
-You’re definitely not the only one.
-Science (and both Frozen movies) say it’s better to let go rather than hide your emotions.
+You’re not the only one.
+Science (and both Frozen movies) tell us that it’s better to let it go rather than hide your emotions.

 Contrary to popular belief, a solid session of ugly crying is far from weak, because crying is actually good for your health.
 The old guard used to say that there is no place for crying in the workplace.
 Yet, because we’re human beings with eyes that cry, often we have no choice.
 A paradox.

 I’m sure you’ve heard the rumors about crying and how it can be good for your eyelashes.
 Well, it’s just that: a rumor.

 Truth is, crying has many, many benefits for both the mind and the body, but making your natural eyelashes grow longer just isn’t one of them.

 In reality, there is absolutely zero scientific evidence to suggest that crying causes eyelashes to grow longer (le sigh).
 The growth of eyelashes is determined by genetics and the natural growth cycle of hair.
 As we all know, crying can cause temporary swelling of the eyelids, which can cause eyelashes to appear longer–but this is not the same as actual growth.
 Sorry to rain on your parade.

 HOWEVER: Here are a few other health benefits of crying:

 Researchers have found that a good old-fashioned sob sesh helps activate the parasympathetic nervous system (PNS), which helps your body rest, among other things.
 It may take several minutes of shedding tears before you feel the soothing effects of crying, but feel them you will.